 The list of Android 8.1 Oreo problems includes complaints about weird and severe battery drain.
-This guide will show you how to fix bad Android Oreo battery life on a Nexus 5X, Nexus 6P, Pixel, Pixel XL, Pixel 2, Pixel 2 XL, or Pixel C.
+This guide will show you how to fix bad Android Oreo battery life on a Nexus 5X, Nexus 6P, or Pixel device.

 As we push away from the latest Android 8.1 Oreo release for Pixel and Nexus devices we’re hearing about the problems plaguing Google’s operating system.

-We’ve heard about broken Bluetooth and busted Wi-Fi and we’ve also heard about severe, abnormal battery drain.
+We’ve heard about broken Bluetooth, busted Wi-Fi, issues with applications, lag, and we’ve also heard about severe, abnormal battery drain.

 Google’s update shouldn’t kill the battery on your phone or tablet so there’s a good chance it’s actually something else, like an app, causing the drain.